TradePortProject/tradeport-frontend/README.md

 # or
 yarn test
 ```
-## 🛡️ Authentication (Auth0)
+## 🛡️ Authentication (Google authentication)
-The app uses **Auth0** for authentication.
-The configuration is managed through environment variables.
-The `services/auth.ts` file handles Auth0 initialization and provides hooks for authentication logic.
+The app uses **Google Authentication** for authentication.
+The configuration is managed through environment variables
 ## 🏗️ Backend Integration
 The frontend communicates with C# backend services through REST APIs.
 Ensure the backend is running and accessible at the correct endpoints defined in the `services/` directory.
 ## 📦 Deployment